Quantum entanglement: Multipartite entanglement

+Another three-qubit example is the W state:

+Tracing out any one of the three qubits turns the GHZ state into a separable state, whereas the result of tracing over any of the three qubits in the W state is still entangled.
+This illustrates how multipartite entanglement is a more complicated topic than bipartite entanglement: systems composed of three or more parts can exhibit multiple qualitatively different types of entanglement.
+A single particle cannot be maximally entangled with more than a particle at a time, a property called monogamy.

 Classification of entanglement

 Not all quantum states are equally valuable as a resource.
-To quantify this value, different entanglement measures (see below) can be used, that assign a numerical value to each quantum state.
+One method to quantify this value is to use an entanglement measure that assigns a numerical value to each quantum state.
 However, it is often interesting to settle for a coarser way to compare quantum states.
 This gives rise to different classification schemes.
 Most entanglement classes are defined based on whether states can be converted to other states using LOCC or a subclass of these operations.
 The smaller the set of allowed operations, the finer the classification.
 Important examples are: